dempseydata/PromptsAndGPTs/Feature Writer/feature_template.md

 - Feature gating conditions

 ✅ Identify cross-team or architecture links

+🔸 Ask: *What must be true for this feature to succeed?*
-🔸 Ask: *What must be true for this to work?*
+🔸 Ask: *What must be true for work on this feature to start?*
+🔸 Ask: *What risks blocking this feature if proven false?*

 ---